 - Developing a Child Health Translational Research Unit based within South West Sydney Local Health District – BestSTART-SW (System Transformation and Research Translation - South West Sydney).

 - Using innovative, evidence-based approaches to reshape everyday health services through integrated care both in Australia and the UK through the NSW integrated care programme and the Children and Young People’s Health Partnership (CYPHP) respectively: https://www.cyphp.org/.

 - Targeting the needs of refugee and Aboriginal children through service development

 - Investigating inequity in childhood diseases and health services use across the Sydney Children’s Hospital Network.

 - Exploring mental health services for young people and young mothers who are pregnant or just given birth.

 - CYP GPS Integrated care program- projects in SCHN, Murrumbidgee LHD, SESLHD and WSLHD for children with chronic and complex conditions to improve care coordination and reduce variation in care

-Working with CYP and families that are Doing It Tough
+Working with CYP and priority populations

 - Improving the health of urban Aboriginal children and adolescents in the SEARCH study: Study of Environment on Aboriginal Resilience and Child Health